We design learning experiences which build on the child’s skills and knowledge, challenge them to do their best and are likely to result in success.

 We provide a stimulating environment in which children can access the materials and information they need in their work, increasing their independence as learners.
 The result is that we have successful, confident learners.

 Religious Education is taught throughout the school using the Kent Scheme of Work.
-Swordfish Class visited Canterbury Cathedral last year to enjoy the many activities of Cathedral Day.
+Swordfish Class visit Canterbury Cathedral every other year to enjoy the many activities of Cathedral Day.

 Equality and Diversity